MHP Timeline

 Neighborhoods Program Strengthens Communities

-Community Life Program Help
+Community Life Program Provides Support & Enrichment

 Housing People * Empowering Families * Strengthening Neighborhoods